Glory (The Film)

-Award Snub: Nominate for 5 Oscars, yet oddly enough, Best Picture wasn't one of them.
+- Award Snub: Nominated for 5 Oscars, yet oddly enough, Best Picture wasn't one of them.

-Everyone Is Jesus in Purgatory: In his review of Glory, Civil War historian James R. McPherson suggested that the scene where Shaw is practicing his sword technique to slice up watermelons symbolized a desire by the filmmakers to destroy negative stereotypes of African-Americans.
+- Everyone Is Jesus in Purgatory: In his review, Civil War historian James R. McPherson suggested that the scene where Shaw is practicing his sword technique to slice up watermelons symbolized a desire by the filmmakers to destroy negative stereotypes of African-Americans.
 Director Edward Zwick, however, said that they just used watermelons in that scene because pumpkins were out of season at the time of filming.

-Special Effects Failure: As Shaw is falling after he has been shot dead, viewers can make out the squib line tied to one of his legs.
-Also less apparent is the appearance of a tourist's head in the background of the scene where Rawlins declares a "Year of Jubilee".
-Both of these are pointed by director Edward Zwick during the course of his DVD Commentary.
+- Special Effects Failure: As Shaw is falling after he has been shot dead, viewers can make out the squib line tied to one of his legs.